run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 ### Distributed Training

-Run:ai supports three different methods to distributed-training jobs across multiple nodes:
+Distributed training allows the Researcher to train models over multiple nodes.
+Run:ai supports the following distributed training frameworks:

 * TensorFlow
 * PyTorch
 * XGBoost
 * MPI

-To install the first three, install the _Kubeflow Training Operator_.
-Run:ai support version 1.5 and up:
+All are part of the _Kubeflow Training Operator_.
+Run:ai supports Training Operator version 1.5 and up.
+To install run:

 ```
 kubectl apply -k "github.com/kubeflow/training-operator/manifests/overlays/standalone?ref=v1.5.0"
 ```

-The training operator includes MPI 1.0 which is __not__ supported by Run:ai.
-Run:ai supports MPI v2beta1 and up.
-To install MPI v2beta1 run:
+The Kuberflow Training Operator is packaged with MPI version 1.0 which is __not__ supported by Run:ai.
+You need to separately install MPI v2beta1:

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubeflow/mpi-operator/v0.4.0/deploy/v2beta1/mpi-operator.yaml
 ```

+!!!
+Important

+    If you need both MPI and one of the other frameworks, follow the following process:

+    * Install the training operator as above.
+    * Run: `kubectl delete crd mpijobs.kubeflow.org`.
+    * Install MPI v2beta1 as above.

 ### Inference